 Thank you for your interest in the Summer Portuguese Program program for summer 2015!
-The 2015 program details (especially cost and 2015 dates) are not yet finalized.
-Most program information will be available by the end of fall 2014 term, though there still may some details outstanding.
+The 2015 program details (especially 2015 costs) are not yet finalized.
 Please click "Start an Application" below to start an application and become registered in our system.
 Once you are registered with our system, we will notify you via email when program details are finalized.

 This summer program offers intensive training in Portuguese for motivated undergraduate and graduate students.
 The program is based at the Pontificia Universidade Catolica (PUC-Rio), pronounced 'pookie', a wooded campus located in the Gavea district of Rio.
 Courses are taught by the PUC-Rio language instructors and faculty from Columbia.
 All students participate in a Community Involvement Project which facilitates interactions with local people and provides an invaluable opportunity to strengthen language proficiency while gaining insight into Brazilian culture and society.
 Students live in shared apartments in neighborhoods near the university.

 Summer Portuguese Program in Rio de Janiero Flyer

 - Must be a currently enrolled undergraduate or graduate student

 - For students enrolling in Comprehensive Intermediate Portuguese, they must have completed Elementary Portuguese for Spanish-Speakers or Elementary Portuguese II, or equivalent

 All students enroll in the one of the following courses: